An ice turtle; a ladybug

 And all of this for us to find, beautiful and free!

-A boulder sitting by the beach
+A giant boulder, by the beach

-I climbed it first upon a dare
+She made it there, upon a dare

-And did not want to fall
+Then careful, not to fall

-Where I stood twelve feet tall
+Where she stood twelve feet tall

-Quiet like a captain standing
+Quiet, like a captain standing

 Steady at the helm

-Steering towards a distant landing
+Steering towards a distant land

-A far-flung foreign realm
+Some far-flung foreign realm

 A gull perched on a rock